CatrineBjaldby/Thesis-codes-CMB/Example_4/README_EXAMPLE_4.md

 - **`Example_4_algorithm.py`**

-This script contains all simulation, E-step, M-step, likelihood evaluation, and ECM estimation routines for the Clara non-invertible reward example.
+This script contains all simulation, E-step, M-step, likelihood evaluation, and ECM estimation routines for example 4.
 It simulates synthetic data from a three-state CTMC with an optional visit to state 3, evaluates the observed-data likelihood, and fits parameters via an ECM procedure with closed-form rate updates and numerical updates for the